-- (a) The emissions from engines or equipment units registered under this article shall not, in the aggregate, interfere with the attainment or maintenance of any California or federal ambient air quality standard.
-The emissions from one or more registered engines or equipment units, exclusive of background concentration, shall not cause an exceedance of any ambient air quality standard.
-This paragraph shall not be construed as requiring operators of registered engines or equipment units to provide emission offsets for engines or equipment units registered under this article. - (b) Engines or equipment units registered under this article shall comply with article 1, chapter 3, part 4, division 26 of the California Health and Safety Code, commencing with section 41700. - (c) Except for engines or equipment units permitted or registered by a district in which an emergency event occurs, an engine or equipment unit operated during an emergency event as defined in section 2452 (ij) of this article, is considered registered under the requirements of this article for the duration of the emergency event and is exempt from sections 2455, 2456, 2457, 2458, and 2459 of this article for the duration of the emergency event provided the owner or operator notifies the Executive Officer within 24 hours of commencing operation.
+- (A) the registration number of each registered engine; - (B) the name and phone number of the contact person with information concerning the locations where the engines will be operated; - (C) estimated time the registered engines will be operating on the project; - (D) the Final CEQA Document and Notice of Determination and, if requested, supporting information. - (2) Notification as specified in subdivision (a)(1) above shall not be required for the following: - (A) projects that exclusively use Tier 4 interim engines and/or Tier 4 final engines; and - (B) projects operating in remote locations. - (3) For projects subject to subdivision (a)(1) above, the district may perform an ambient air quality impact analysis (AQIA).
+The owner of engine(s) registered in the statewide registration program shall be required, at the request of the district, to submit any information deemed by the district to be necessary for performing the AQIA.
+Except for Tier 4 final engines, statewide registration shall not be valid at any location where the AQIA demonstrates that the operation of the registered engines will cause a violation of an ambient air quality standard. - (b) Engines or equipment units registered under this article shall comply with article 1, chapter 3, part 4, division 26 of the California Health and Safety Code, commencing with section 41700. - (c) Except for engines or equipment units permitted or registered by a district in which an emergency event occurs, an certified compression-ignition engine, certified spark-ignition engine, or equipment unit operated during an emergency event as defined in section 2452 (j) of this article, is considered registered under the requirements of this article for the duration of thean emergency event that lasts no longer than 12 months, and is exempt from sections 2455, 2456, 2457, 2458, and 2459 of this article for the duration of the emergency event provided the owner or operator notifies the Executive Officer within 24 hours of commencing operation.
 The Executive Officer may for good cause refute that an emergency event under this provision exists.
 If the Executive Officer deems that an emergency event does not exist, all operation of engines and equipment units covered by this provision shall cease operation immediately upon notification by the Executive Officer.
-Misrepresentation of an emergency event and failure to cease operation under notice of the Executive Officer shall be deemed a violation of this article. - (d) For the purposes of registration under this article, the owner or operator of a registered equipment unit must notify the U.S. EPA and comply with 40 CFR 52.21 if: - (1) the registered equipment unit operates at a major stationary source under 40 CFR 51.166 or 52.21, and
+Misrepresentation of an emergency event and failure to cease operation under notice of the Executive Officer shall be deemed a violation of this article.

-- (A) the major stationary source is located within 10 kilometers of a Class I area; or - (B) the registered equipment unit, operating in conjunction with other registered equipment units, operates at the major stationary source and its operation would be defined as a major modification to the stationary source under 40 CFR 51.166 or 52.21; or - the registered equipment unit, operating in conjunction with other registered equipment units, would be defined as a major stationary source, as defined under 40 CFR 51.166 or 52.21.
+- (d) For the purposes of registration under this article, the owner or operator of a registered equipment unit must notify the U.S. EPA and comply with 40 CFR 52.21 if: - (1) the registered equipment unit operates at a major stationary source under 40 CFR 51.166 or 52.21, and - (A) the major stationary source is located within 10 kilometers of a Class I area; or - (B) the registered equipment unit, operating in conjunction with other registered equipment units, operates at the major stationary source and its operation would be defined as a major modification to the stationary source under 40 CFR 51.166 or 52.21; or - (2) the registered equipment unit, operating in conjunction with other registered equipment units, would be defined as a major stationary source, as defined under 40 CFR 51.166 or 52.21.